Historic Preservation (HSPV)

 HSPV 7410 Topics in Architectural Conservation

 This course explores a topic in Architectural Conservation/Preservation Technology.
-Details for our current offering can be found at: https://www.design.upenn.edu/historic-preservation/courses
+Details for our current offering can be found in the “Section Details” area in course search as well as on the Weitzman Website: https://www.design.upenn.edu/courses

 1 Course Unit

-HSPV 7470 Conservation of Archaeological Sites and Landscapes
+HSPV 7470 Conservation and Management of Archaeological Sites and Landscapes

 This seminar will address the history, theories, principles, and practices of the preservation and interpretation of archaeological sites and landscapes.
 The course will draw from a wide range of published material and experiences representing both national and international contexts.
 Topics will include site and landscape documentation and recording; site formation and degradation; intervention strategies including interpretation and display, legislation, policy, and contemporary issues of descendent community ownership and global heritage.
 Depending on the site, students will study specific issues leading toward the critique or development of a conservation and management program in accordance with guidelines established by ICOMOS/ ICAHM and other official agencies.